-As baby crows begin to mature, their vocal cords become deeper, and their song is said to link their social structures3.
+As baby crows mature, their vocal cords deepen, and their song is said to link their social structures3.

 Chicks are almost the same size as adults when they leave the nest.
 The chick, also called a fledgling crow, cannot fly but roams around on the ground hopping from one place to another.